Sunday, 24 April 2016

 The sorceress, who had just killed a warrior with her spear, spun round just in time, and let out another war-scream, even more piercing than the first, like the sound of a spirit eagle, dropping down in absolute fury to attack an enemy.

 Incredibly all four of them are alive, and they have only taken minor wounds.
 There had been nine warriors.
 The sorceress had killed two of them.
-The 16 year old girl, who is now shaking and sobbing uncontrollably, had killed one.
+The 16 year old girl is now shaking and sobbing uncontrollably.

-He had killed five warriors, and the shaman.
+He had killed two warriors, and the shaman.

 When they get back to his people he receives immense kudos for his actions.
 He has been a victor against the odds against a shamanic war party, and he has brought three women to the tribe.
 However, he knows that the main wellspring of the positive response is that he has shown he is both a shaman and a warrior, which everyone takes to be deeply auspicious for the tribe.
 The presence of a shaman warrior is felt by his people as a sign that a golden age is beginning.